Day 1: Ushuaia, Argentina

 Day 2: At Sea

-Today is the day you have been waiting for as you will get your first experiences of Antarctica.
-Your time exploring the continent will normally begin at the top of the Antarctic Peninsula, venturing into Antarctic Sound and its magnificent array of tabular icebergs, historical sites and Adelie and Gentoo Penguin rookeries.
-Depending on weather and ice conditions your ship may go on to visit Brown Bluff, Hope Bay and cruise the Antarctic Sound.
+Today you will get your first experiences of Antarctica as your ship moves into Antarctic Sound and its magnificent array of tabular icebergs, historical sites and Adelie and Gentoo Penguin rookeries.
+Depending on weather and ice conditions your ship may go on to visit Brown Bluff and Hope Bay before moving towards the Antarctic Peninsula overnight.

 Your last visits to Antarctica will be made in the area of Deception Island which is a huge sunken caldera (volcano) which can be reached from the sea.
 From whaling to scientific studies, the Island’s history is very interesting, and you can discover more of the unique volcanic features during a hike.

-The time has come for you to return towards the mainland and the next 2 days will be spent navigating the return across the Drake Passage.
+The time has come for you to return towards the mainland and the next 2 days will be spent cruising the Drake Passage back to South America.
+There will be additional presentations offered by the Expedition Team lecturers and time to begin editing the many photos you’ll have taken.
 During the last afternoon, the onboard photographer will show the Voyage DVD.

 After breakfast, its time to disembark the ship.